 You can access free training and reference materials via the member’s portal.
 All tutorials are on the member's User home page.

 Wherever possible we seek your permission for us to analyse your anonymous data.
 This will allow us to produce benchmark data for different treatments.
-It will also provide an additional service, as you will be able to compare how your centre/technique compares with national or international data.
+It will also, in time, provide an additional service, as you will be able to compare how your centre/technique compares with national or international Outcome data.

 Once you sign-up to PostopQRS-online, you will have access to a primary dataset including patient demographics and surgical and anaesthetic details.
 You can also add your own specific questions.
 If you choose to add questions, then you would need to record that separately in your own spreadsheet or database, and simply use the PostopQRS website to enter data for the PostopQRS tool.